 Perhaps this image does not fit in many people’s reality, but it doesn’t make it a lesser reality because they deny this person’s hardship.
 If anything, people who show contempt for someone so poor and so down and out only gets contempt from me.

 We’re 7 weeks away from Christmas, yet I foresee this man still sitting there with a dirty coffee cup for people to throw some money in.
 Still no socks, no shoes, no pants, no nothing, just like I have seen him sitting there before.
-Have we all become so selfish that we cannot even give this man something as cheap as a pair of socks and other clothes to get him dressed against this harsh, cold weather?
-I felt ashamed and defenseless against the continuing reality of this man, his daily living – suffering would be the more proper term to use – and the lack of some people showing one grain of interest in his well-being.
+Have we all become so selfish that we cannot even give this man something as cheap as a pair of socks and other clothes to get him dressed for this harsh, cold weather?
+I felt ashamed and defenceless against the continuing reality of this man, his daily living – suffering would be the more proper term to use – and the lack of some people showing one grain of interest in his well-being.

-I don’t want to be part of a culture that doesn’t care anymore and I refuse to stand idle against social issues like that.
+I don’t want to be part of a culture that doesn’t care anymore and I refuse to stand idle on social issues like that.
 Charity begins at home as they say… so instead of our government spending €660 million on foreign aid each year, they would get a lot more sympathy of Ireland’s population if for once, that huge amount of money would be spent at home for and to the people of Ireland.

 Tomorrow I am bringing him clothes that don’t fit me anymore and I hope he will accept them.
 His dignity is long gone, as are his clothes but that does not mean that the man is past helping.
 Charity also comes from within and if people do not feel empathy and understanding for a human being who is so, so clearly anguished then I’m afraid I fail to see what would make them feel anything at all.